spotify/dh-virtualenv/doc/info.rst

   :envvar:`DH_VIRTUALENV_INSTALL_ROOT` and point it to ``/usr/share/python``.
 * **Backwards incompatible** By default, do not run `setup.py test` upon building.
-The :option:`--no-test` flag has no longer any effect.
-To get the old behaviour, use :option:`--setuptools-test` flag instead.
+The :option:`--no-test` flag has no longer has any effect.
+To get the old behaviour, use the :option:`--setuptools-test` flag instead.
 * Deprecate :option:`--pypi-url` in favour of :option:`--index-url`
 * Support upgrading pip to the latest release with :option:`--upgrade-pip` flag.